 There are 4 sand volleyball courts on English Bay beach.

 There are stanchions (posts) for volleyball nets.
 You can bring your own net or borrow one from the lifeguard station(with credit card or id as deposit).

 You need to bring your own volleyball.

 The volleyball courts are on a first-come, first serve basis.
 There is no time limit.

 Note that courts cannot be reserved unless it is for a tournament.

 English Bay beach is the located on English Bay in Vancouver, BC, Canada.
 The address of English Bay Beach is approximately 1800 Beach Avenue, Vancouver, BC, Canada.
 This is at the intersection of Beach Avenue and Denman Street in the West End of Vancouver, BC, Canada.

-Yes, there is a bus route that runs both ways along Davie Street and Denman Street.
+Yes, there are bus routes that runs along Beach and Pacific Avenues (#23) and both ways along Davie Street and Denman Street (#5).
 The corner of these streets is one-half block from English Bay beach.